haqqeez/DLC/README.md

 These scripts can be used to run DeepLabCut on Compute Canada's virtual cluster!

+Unless you want to make your own modifications, ParallelDLC.sh is the only script you need to use/modify.
+Everything you need to modify in the script is clearly outlined in comments at the start of the script.

 ParallelDLC.sh should be put inside root directory from which you want to run multiple simultaneous deeplabcut sessions.

 Inputs include: